rayryeng/Udacity_Self_Driving_Car_Nanodegree/CarND-Traffic-Sign-Classifier-Project-P3/final_report.md

 ### Preprocessing steps

 I decided to leave the colour information in as they are powerful visual cues in how we identify signs.
 Red signs mean to proceed with caution while yellow or green signs are to be taken less seriously.
 Converting to grayscale would lose this semantic information.
 However, I did normalise the images so that the range of intensities spans from `[-1,1]`.
-You simply subtract all values over all channels by 128, then divide by 128.
+Normalisation helps with training neural networks as it would be safer in terms of precision and training.
+If the raw activations of the layers were to get too large, the minimisation would become numerically unstable.
+Therefore for normaisation, you simply subtract all values over all channels by 128, then divide by 128.

 ### Model Architecture